heroku/cowboy/manual/cowboyku_rest.md

 > The list must be ordered in order of preference.
 >
 > If the accept-charset header was not sent, the first charset
 > in the list will be selected.
-Otherwise Cowboy will select
+Otherwise Cowboyku will select
 > the most appropriate charset from the list.
 >
 > The chosen charset will be set in the `Req` object as the meta